 4) Is Transportation covered by the EU GDP Guide and can Transport companies receive a GDP Certificate?

 This question has been addressed by the EU Commission in a Q&A paper: “Transport companies do not need to hold a wholesale distribution authorisation to transport medicinal products.
 However, they should follow the parts of the GDP guideline relevant to their activities, amongst others Chapter 9.”
 Therefore Transport companies need to follow GDP but will not receive a GDP certificate.
-GDP should be accessed by the customers who ship medicinal products with certain transport companies.
+GDP should be assessed by the customers who ship medicinal products with certain transport companies.

 5) Who does issue a GDP Certificate?